-The BICE and USMS approval procedure should be followed for hospital admissions.
+Approval procedure for federal inmates/detainees shall be followed for hospital admissions.

 H. Specialty Services

 If an inmate has a condition, which can only be treated by a medical specialist or in a clinic, the contractor will make arrangements with outside specialists for the provision of specialty care.
 The contractor will schedule, coordinate and pay for this care.
 It is preferred the outside specialists will come to the prison to provide their services.